 There are so many names to keep straight, that it can be a bit intimidating.
 Even knowing the names might not always leave you confident which cut is which, or which one you want to take home for your grill.

-The names are similar, but the cuts are quite distinct.
-We will locate them on the carcass, discuss ways to cook them, and situations in which you might serve each cut.
+When it comes to prime rib and ribeye, the names are similar, but the cuts are quite distinct.
+So today we will locate them on the carcass, see how they differ, discuss the correct ways to cook them, and the situations in which you might serve each cut.

 This is sure to be a tasty article, so let’s get started!